Skip to main content

 1. Open your DNS hosting control panel.

-2. Create a third-level domain, such as cdn.example. com.
+2. Create a third-level domain, such as cdn.example.com.
 This domain will be used as your personal CDN domain for content distribution.

-3. Create a CNAME record:
+3. Create a CNAME record.To do so, specify:

 • record type is CNAME;